filotti/prosper/README.md

 ## Setup

-### 1. Google Secrets Manager

-Store the following secrets in Google Secrets Manager:

-- `PROSPER_USER`: Your Prosper username.
-- `PROSPER_PASSWORD`: Your Prosper password.
-- `PROSPER_CLIENT_ID`: Prosper Client ID.
-- `PROSPER_CLIENT_SECRET`: Prosper Client Secret.

-You need to register your application with Prosper to get these credentials.
-Go to Settings -> API and your can generate the Client ID and Client Secret there.

-## Usage

 Unless you really know what you're doing, I recommend running these commands from Cloud Shell.
 This will make sure you're using the correct project and account.